pubstack/pubstack.github.io/_posts/2016-11-28-testing-composable-upgrades.md

   heat stack-delete overcloud
 ```

-- Remove the Overcloud images and create new ones (for the Newton Overcloud).
+- Remove the Overcloud images and create new ones (for the  Overcloud).

 ```
   cd